-Gilmore Girls is evergreen in its appeal, and Lorelai Gilmore is perhaps one of television’s best heroine.
-Here are 10 reasons why Lorelai is a lighthouse of guidance worthy of emulating.
+Gilmore Girls is evergreen in its appeal, and Lorelai Gilmore is perhaps one of television’s best heroines.
+Here are 10 reasons why Lorelai is a lighthouse of guidance worth emulating.

 Being truly in love with Christopher, the thought of terminating the life conceived with him through the union of their love was unbearable to her.
 Her relationship with Christopher (even when they were just teenagers) wasn’t a nihilistic, temporary fling.

 The decision to pursue an intimate relationship with Christopher was done thoughtfully and seriously, when teenagers tend to be more impulsive and reckless.
 That important decision resulted in her procreating with Christopher, and she consequently accepted the responsibility for that decision.

 Once she had her baby, her entire life was devoted to motherhood.
 She doesn't date or randomly bring men into Rory’s world because Rory is her primary concern in life.
 She understands that raising a child is a responsible task and a very important one.

 Additionally, motherhood so much more difficult as a single mom.
 Cradling newborn Rory in her arms, Lorelai begged Mia (owner of the Independence Inn) for work, stating how she would carry out any job no matter how dirty or difficult or menial, so long as her child had a roof over her head.

 Part of Lorelai running away from her parent’s deceivingly comfortable home was because she knew that had she stayed, she and Christopher would have been chained down to a life of unwanted constraints.
 Their lives would have been determined by the whims of their controlling parents.